Isaac-onah/Isaac-onah/README.md

 ### Hi there, I'm Onah Isaac - [Aiyzihk][website] 👋

-## I'm a Mobile app UI/UX Design and App Developer!!
+## I'm a Mobile app UI/UX Design and Developer!!

 - 🌱 I’m currently learning everything Ui/Ux Design and Development(Flutter/ dart and getx) and some backend Technologies 🤣